-Black Friday 2020 is fast-approaching (FYI it’s November 27th, before you check your calendar) – time to prepare yourself for a deluge of ’10 must-read Black Friday tips’ articles and a shed-load of white papers in the run-up to the event.
+Black Friday 2020 is fast-approaching (FYI it’s November 27th, before you check your calendar) – time to prepare yourself for a deluge of ’10 must-read Black Friday best practices’ articles and a shed-load of white papers in the run-up to the event.
 However, this is the first-ever Black Friday taking place in the midst of a global pandemic – a curious point and something we’ll discuss in later articles.

 In this blog we’ll be running through the Black Friday best practices we’re sharing to our clients.
 As a busy agency with an ever-growing client list, we rely on thorough policies and procedures in order to remain highly organised whilst offering each and every client that personal touch.
 This blog will give you an insight into how we stay on top of the workload during busy periods like this, whilst offering the best practices for brands to follow when preparing for Black Friday.
 Let’s dive in.

 Black Friday best practices for paid social campaigns

 It’s a HUGE rookie error to set your ads live on Black Friday itself.
 We’re in the right seat to tell you this – Facebook’s Ads Manager crashed on BF for four years in a row, causing many a meltdown in offices across the globe.
 Your agency can’t guarantee that the ads will go live on the Friday itself if they are scheduled that day.
 We strongly recommend going live with BFCM ads on Wednesday at the latest, earlier if possible.
 Facebook’s official recommendations to advertisers are to go live with Black Friday ads on Monday 23rd November.

 Make minimal changes to ads over the BFCM period